 ED&LS Training Program

-Early Development & Learning Science Training Program will embody the innovative approach that IHD brings to the University for understanding and promoting the well-being of our young children.
-The Training Program includes the Undergraduate Major, Graduate Program, and Summer Institute, and will prepare professionals to integrate science, practice, and policy knowledge with problem-solving implementation skills in the real world.
+Early Development & Learning Science Training Program embodies the innovative approach that IHD brings to the University for understanding and promoting the well-being of our young children.
+The Training Program will launch with The Developing Child Summer Minor and Certificate, and will prepare professionals to integrate science, practice, and policy knowledge with problem-solving implementation skills in the real world.

 The ED&LS Undergraduate Major and Graduate Program are in development.

 The ED&LS Summer Institute launched in 2018, and provides dynamic training for undergraduate students and current professionals alike.
 We offer a twelve-week summer session culminating in a Summer-Only Minor or Certificate: The Developing Child.
 The progressive, applied coursework in developmental science features blended learning approaches (e.g., video feedback, online peer coaching and communities of practice) and design thinking.
 Coursework is designed to build knowledge and skills by integrating theory with evidence-based practice working directly with, and on behalf of, young children.
 Classes include: the ED&LS Core Seminar, Applied Early Developmental Psychology, The Developing Child Practicum: Linking Research and Practice, Context of Early Development, and Early Childhood Policy.